FEUP-ESOF-2020-21/open-cx-t2g6-fbs/docs/development-Report.md

 <img src="./images/problem_domain_uml.jpg" width="100%" alt="Problem Domain UML">

-Each lecture has a title, description, date, current attendance and a maximum capacity.
+Each lecture has a title, description, date, current attendance, a maximum capacity and a field representing the status (0 - Not started yet; 1 - Live; 2 - Finished).
 Aditionally, the lecturer can also upload the presentation so that the attendees can follow along.
 Each user of the app can attend several lectures, either as the _Lecturer_ or as an _Attendee_.
 Furthermore, attendees can ask questions in a specific lecture and vote on other existing questions.

+NB: Replies to Questions are not represented in the model as we decided not to implement that feature.

 ## Architecture and Design